 On a more basic level, ecommerce stores also have to update their product pages when they make major changes to their brand and visual collateral, such as a shift in major colors used or a new logotype.

 Product pages are a major touch point for customers and often present the best chance of making a sale.
-Once a shopper has reached a product page, store owners have to provide the right kind of information, from descriptions to reviews and photos, to maximize their chance of a conversion.
+Once a shopper has reached a product page, store owners have to provide the right kind of information, from descriptions to reviews and photos, to maximise their chance of a conversion.